w-stephen/datumpilot/Planning/PRD_GDT_FCF_Builder_Interpreter_Revised.md

 6. Once the user confirms:
    - Canonical FCF JSON is finalized and stored.
    - Calculation engine computes numeric values.
-   - Interpretation and Combined Agents are triggered.
+   - Explanation Agent is triggered with validated FCF + calc results.
-   - QA Agent reconciles final outputs.
+   - Confidence derived from parseConfidence + validation cleanliness.

 ### 6.2 User‑Facing Output

-The final explanation (after multi‑agent QA) must cover:
+The final explanation (constrained by deterministic calculations) must cover:

 - Controlled characteristic and feature(s).
 - Tolerance zone shape and size, with units.